Artist Talk + Screening: Italian Artists’ Films

 The TBG+S/HIAP International Residency Exchange supports a Finnish artists to live in Dublin and work from a studio at Temple Bar Gallery + Studios.
 It also supports visual artists based in Ireland or Irish artists living abroad live and work at HIAP - Helsinki International Artist Programme, Suomenlinna, Helsinki.

-The TBG+S/HIAP International Residency Exchange is supported by the Finnish Institute, UK + Ireland.
+The TBG+S/HIAP International Residency Exchange is supported by the Finnish Institute in the UK and Ireland, a leading expert organisation on Finnish arts, culture and society.